 Key to modelling expected performance is a realistic representation of the environmental conditions.
 For the Gulf of Mexico the following data is typically used:

-Wind and wave data: A long duration hindcast is typically used.
-If, for early studies, hindcast data is not available for a site, BMT have methods of generating time-series from statistical data.
+Wind and wave data: BMT has extensive long duration hindcast statistical data for Gulf of Mexico offshore locations.

 Hurricane warnings: Making an operation hurricane safe and, if necessary, evacuating a platform may require a number of days.
 Therefore, interruptions to operation are triggered by advanced warnings of possible hurricanes, which are more frequent than occurrence of actual hurricane conditions at the site.
 Statistical techniques are used to represent hurricane warnings based upon historical tracks data.